-Either style of flat is perfect for adding an unexpected touch to jeans, pants, leggings or capris.
-They also look really cute with shorts, skirts and dresses.
+Either style of the flat is perfect for adding an unexpected touch to jeans, pants, leggings, or capris.
+They also look really cute in shorts, skirts, and dresses.
 In fact, two-piece and d’Orsay flats are both versatile enough to do almost anything their heeled counterparts can do, but without the added height.

 Because they’re flats though, there are a few drawbacks to them.
 Nothing too horrid, just a few precautions you may want to take.
 I’ve got the full run-down of tips on how to wear them, in this article on how to make any flats look fabulous.

 Ankle Strap Shoes and Sandals

 Also on the summer’s hot list are ankle strap shoes.

 I adore ankle straps, any time, any place, and I’m only agreeing to call them a “trend” in the sense that they’re especially hot right now.